Izziemirg/MSBA-Assignment-Tracker-Tool/README.md

+As a part of an assignment for my MSBA program at the University of Virginia, I created a lightweight task tracker for busy MSBA students and conduted A/B testing to determine it's efficacy and highlight the iterative cycle in the prototyping process.

 ## Task Matrix | MSBA Planner

 A lightweight, single-file task manager built for busy MSBA students.
 No backend, no accounts, no setup, just open and go.